emaicus/Rangers-and-Ruffians/docs/parts/player_handbook_start.md

   the amount of damage you do with strength based weapons such as warhammers, great-axes, and clubs.
 3. __Strength affects the type of armor you can wear.__ The stronger you are, the heavier the armor that you can wear.
+For types that grant greater than 1 armor, you may only wear them if you have an equivalent strength to the protection granted.

 #### Dexterity
 __Dexterity__ (DEX) is defined as mobility, nimbleness, and ability with the body.
-Dexterity affects the way that you play the game in two ways:
+Dexterity affects the way that you play the game in three ways:
 1. __Dexterity is added to dexterity checks.__ You are chasing a fleeing thief across the rooftops of a city.
 You come up to a gap, and have to jump!
 In this scenario, you would add your dexterity to a ```d20``` roll.
 2. __Dexterity affects your dexterity weapon damage.__ In a combat scenario, dexterity is added to the amount of damage you do with dexterity based weapons, such as spears, daggers, and falchions.
+3. __Dexterity affects the distance that you can move.__ In a combat scenario, __positve dexterity__
+  is added to the distance you are allowed to move under the following formula: ```movement = 15ft + (5ft x dexterity)```.
+  For examples of how to compute movement, see [The Book of Examples](Examples.md#computing-movement).

 #### Intelligence